-

 I have a traumatic brain injury and so I am misunderstood quite often.
 I am sure it happens to everyone.
 It hurts when someone misunderstands you, but it hurts even more when you apologize and they refuse to accept your … Continue reading

-Who Will Advocate For The Children? /Written by Janice Tindle
+Who Will Advocate For The Children? by Janice Tindle

 A man, is driving along on the street where he lives and he notices two neighbor boys playing with a mid- century chair in their driveway.
 He approaches them and asks where they got it.
 They tell him that another … Continue reading